wheelerbrazeau/docs.erisindustries.com/tutorials/contracts-deploying.md

 Container eris_interactive_eris_service_idi_tmp_deploy_1 exited with status 1
 ```

-That usually, but not always means that there is a problem with your chain.
+That is not a very helpful error, we realize.
+Usually, but not always means that there is a problem with your chain.
 To debug this follow this sequence:

 * Check that the account you are using to deply the contracts is in the genesis.json on your host (`cat ~/.eris/chains/simplechain/genesis.json`).
-* Check that the genesis.json in the chain's data container matches the one in your `chain_dir` (`eris chains plop simplechain genesis`).
+* Check that the genesis.json in the chain's data container matches the one in your `chain_dir` (`eris chains cat simplechain genesis`).

 If these are not the same, then you will need to reset your chain: